musicsnobj/jj-adventures/Themes/Stories.md

-Stories are the virus.
+## the lie
+The version of events that best reinforces my preferred narrative must be the truth

+## the lesson
+The right answer isn't always the one that feels good.
+Sometimes you have to turn off your intuitive judgments in order to truly follow the evidence.

+## examples
 A small cable network, [[OAN]] can run a bogus story, a well-designed piece of propaganda goes straight to the heart. fills you with a sense of duty to get the word out to as many ppl as possible.

 - It starts on social media, where it spreads like wildfire w/ no mechanism to extinguish it
 - It reaches a critical mass, and the story is large enough to get picked up by Fox News